-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 Superior FFO Growth

 REITs are most accurately measured by FFO, or funds from operations, rather than earnings per share.
 On this count, Chatham has illustrated a 22% CAGR on Adjusted Funds From Operations over the past six years.
-This is superior performance to almost their entire peer group.
+This is superior performance to almost its entire peer group.

-Strong Free Cash Flow Supports Safe Dividend Yield
+Strong Free Cash Flow Supports A Safe Dividend Yield

-Its current dividend yield of 6.4% falls about in the middle of the pack of its peers.
+The REIT's current dividend yield of 6.4% falls about in the middle of the pack of its peers.
 The annual dividend has grown 89% since IPO in 2010 and was recently increased by 10% in 2016.
-The March 2017 dividend payment of this monthly payer will more than likely give investors yet another increase, all supported by strong, free cash flow.
+The March 2017 dividend payment of this monthly payer will more than likely give investors yet another increase, all supported by strong free cash flow.

 Investor Error Inures To Our Benefit

-The recent softness in price presents us with an opportunity if we choose to take it.
+The recent softness in price presents us with an opportunity, if we choose to take it.

 Chatham Lodging Stock Price History